aiberlin/SomBat_2020/LinuxRaspi/README.md

 	# sudo mdir /mnt/sombat2020 # make dir once !!
 	dev/sda1 /mnt/sombat2020 vfat defaults,auto,users,rw,nofail,umask=000,x-systemd$

-In my tests [on patchbox OS], this works, but unreliable! some boots are OK, others fail.
+In my tests [on patchbox OS], this works, but unreliable. some boots are OK, others fail.

+#### When git-synching into PiCore,
+you can delete everything apart from scwork and Python folders. the shell script to start all is in /scwork/start_sombat2020.sh